vivekdbit/leaderboard-doc/README.md

     ● Create a scheduled job that identifies the user with the highest points at a given moment and stores a new record in a winners table.
 This table must maintain a relationship with the original users table and store the timestamp when the user was declared a winner and their corresponding points at that time.
 The job should run every 5 minutes.
 In cases where there's a tie for the highest points, no winner should be declared, and no record should be created in the winners table.

 ## Non-Functional Requirements
-  1. High availability
+  1. High Availability
-  2. Low latency
+  2. Low Latency
   3. Scalability
   4. Reliability